Contact UsLucy Newman

 Captain Lucy Newman, owner of South Coast Sailing Adventures, holds a Master 100-ton USCG Captain’s License with an additional Auxiliary Sail Endorsement and has been sailing for over 40 years.
 She holds American Sailing Association instructor qualifications for Basic Keelboat, Basic Coastal Cruising, Bareboat Chartering, Coastal Navigation, Advanced Coastal Cruising, Catamaran/Multihull Cruising, Celestial Navigation, and Docking Endorsement.
 She has navigated and sailed the waters of the Atlantic and Pacific Oceans, The Caribbean, The Gulf of Mexico, The Great Lakes, Puget Sound, and numerous inland lakes throughout the United States.
 Since 2003, she has captained vessels on numerous major races including The Bermuda Race, the Harvest Moon Regatta, and the Race To The Border.
 Captain Lucy lived aboard her own sloop for over ten years and has owned numerous other sailboats ranging from 14-50 feet.
 She has led flotillas to the British Virgin Islands every year since 2006 and most recently led a group of sailors on a trip from Key West, Florida, to Havana, Cuba.
 Captain Lucy’s deep passion for sailing and for teaching others to harness the power of the wind earned her the ASA Outstanding Instructor Award in 2006 and the respect of thousands of sailors and students.

-- They are based on double occupancy both on the boat and in the hotel.
+- They are based on double occupancy.
 Special pricing is available for singles who prefer not to share a cabin.

-- Package prices include charter and flotilla fees, including goodie bag, Welcome Reception Pizza party, ASA group dinner, Beach party, “Easy on the Cook” provisioning (7 breakfasts, 7 lunches, and snacks), water, fuel, mooring fees, charter insurance, dinghy with motor, linens, 2 nights hotel, 8 nights aboard, National Parks fees, cruising permits, VISAR fees, gratuity for the charter base staff, and guaranteed fun
+- Included in your flotilla are charter and flotilla fees, including goodie bag, Welcome Reception, ASA group dinner, Beach party, “Easy on the Cook” provisioning (breakfasts, lunch, and snacks while aboard), water, fuel, mooring fees, charter insurance, dinghy with motor, linens, National Parks fees, cruising permits, VISAR fees, gratuity for the charter base staff, and guaranteed fun!

-- Airfare, meals ashore, alcoholic beverages, airport/hotel taxi transfers, BVI departure tax, souvenirs and personal incidentals are not included.
+- Not included are airfare, meals ashore, alcoholic beverages, airport/hotel taxi transfers, BVI departure tax, souvenirs and personal incidentals.